Yuhta28/dev-to-blog-template/README.md

 ## How can I find the ID of my blog post on dev.to?

 I write Go lang code to get the ID of my blog post on dev.to.
+Before running code, you need to set DEV Community API Key to `DEVAPIKEY`

 ```go
 package main